Schedule of Events

 Tons of more route information, maps, GPS links and more are available in the sub-menu tabs above.
 You may also view the GPS / Mapping / Pacing files from previous entrants’ real-time data collection during the race at these links:

-WHAT WE ARE SERVING at all THREE CHECKPOINT LOCATIONS
+WHAT WE ARE SERVING at all THREE AID STATIONS

-– HEED electrolyte drink by Hammer Nutrition.
-We have three flavors, so you will likely encounter a different flavor at each CP.
+– Tailwind Endurance Fuel drink.
 This will be pre-mixed at the standard concentration.
-If you want powder to mix up your own in your bottle or pack, just ask.
+If you want the powder to mix up your own in your bottle or pack, just ask.

 – Ginger Ale